jimregan/notes/_posts/2019-06-03-snatch-vocab.md

 toc: true
 layout: post
 hidden: true
-description: My Friday morning student (advanced) wanted to watch a movie with genuine British accents, and slang.
+description: My Friday morning student (advanced adult) wanted to watch a movie with genuine British accents, and slang.
 We arrived at "Snatch".
 I regretted it every time I had to do vocabulary notes.
 I cringed deeply when I found this; hopefully I'll find it again in the future, and experience the same cringe.
 title: Snatch vocabulary
 categories: [english teaching, pruszków]
 ---

-## "Snatch" vocabulary

 Bust a cap in his ass: African-American slang.
 "Bust a cap" means to shoot (a *cap* can be a small explosive used to set off a larger